yuzmaryporras/nest-card-dealership/README.md

 - Creating and using **modules** with `@Module()`
 - Defining **controllers** that respond to routes like `GET /cars/:id`
 - Using decorators such as `@Get()`, `@Post()`, `@Param()`, `@Body()`, etc.
+- Creating and validating **DTOs (Data Transfer Objects)** with `class-validator` to ensure input data is structured and correct
+- Defining **interfaces** to describe the shape of data and improve type safety across the application

 ---